ayahbash/html-css-cheatsheet/README.md

 check it out here:
 [https://ayahbash.github.io/html-css-cheatsheet/](https://ayahbash.github.io/html-css-cheatsheet/)

+---

 this is just the first draft.
 i will be updating the content and layout (flexbox) in future versions!

----

-made with :two_hearts: